juji-io/datalevin/README.md

 * Datoms in a transaction are committed together as a batch, rather than being saved by `with-datom` one at a time.

 * Respects `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
-Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).
+Values of the attributes that are not defined in the schema or have unspecified types are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

 * Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute; The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`.
 These are the same as Datomic® Cloud.